SS Papoose: Design and construction

-After successful completion of sea trials on August 9, the tanker was delivered to Dutch Shell representatives the next day and put under control of Nederlandsch-Indische Tankstoomboot Maatschappij, a wholly-owned subsidiary of the Royal Dutch Shell, which controlled and operated the company's vessels in the East Indies.
+After successful completion of sea trials on 9 August, the tanker was delivered to Dutch Shell representatives the next day and put under control of Nederlandsch-Indische Tankstoomboot Maatschappij, a wholly owned subsidiary of the Royal Dutch Shell, which controlled and operated the company's vessels in the East Indies.

 Operational history

 After the tanker was delivered, she remained in San Pedro for the next two weeks, before sailing out for loading at San Francisco.
-She reached her destination on August 28, and immediately proceeded to Martinez to load full cargo of kerosene for delivery to China.
-Upon undergoing her final inspection, and loading the cargo, Silvanus departed San Francisco on August 31, bound for Shanghai.
-After an uneventful voyage, the ship reached Tientsin on October 1.
-The tanker then proceeded to visit ports of Shanghai, Singapore and Balikpapan, and returned to San Francisco on December 12 via Victoria and Seattle, thus successfully completing her maiden voyage.
-She then sailed from San Francisco on December 24 for Shanghai to commence her service in East Asia.
+She reached her destination on 28 August, and immediately proceeded to Martinez to load full cargo of kerosene for delivery to China.
+Upon undergoing her final inspection, and loading the cargo, Silvanus departed San Francisco on 31 August, bound for Shanghai.
+After an uneventful voyage, the ship reached Tianjin on 1 October.
+The tanker then proceeded to visit ports of Shanghai, Singapore and Balikpapan, and returned to San Francisco on 12 December via Victoria and Seattle, thus successfully completing her maiden voyage.
+She then sailed from San Francisco on 24 December for Shanghai to commence her service in East Asia.
 The tanker reached her destination at the end of January and immediately proceeded to Australia via Singapore, arriving at Melbourne on 10 March 1922.
-After discharging her cargo, the tanker departed on March 14 for Balikpapan, the major oil producing center in the Dutch East Indies.
-From there Silvanus departed with a full cargo of oil on April 4, and arrived at Thames Haven on May 13.
+After discharging her cargo, the tanker departed on 14 March for Balikpapan, the major oil producing center in the Dutch East Indies.
+From there Silvanus departed with a full cargo of oil on 4 April, and arrived at Thames Haven on 13 May.
 Subsequently, Silvanus spent the remainder of 1922 transporting fuel oil between Abadan and Suez, before departing in early January 1923 back to Singapore and Balikpapan.
 From there, she again sailed for Australia, arriving at Adelaide on 21 February 1923 with a cargo of oil, kerosene and motor spirit.
-The ship then went back to Balikpapan and from there sailed out for Thames Haven, reaching it on May 7.
-She subsequently sailed out for Port Arthur where she loaded oil and departed on June 3 bound for Indian ports.
-The tanker reached Bombay on July 15 via the Suez Canal.
+The ship then went back to Balikpapan and from there sailed out for Thames Haven, reaching it on 7 May.
+She subsequently sailed out for Port Arthur where she loaded oil and departed on 3 June bound for Indian ports.
+The tanker reached Bombay on 15 July via the Suez Canal.